-DTS Play-Fi already appears in a Phorus-branded $199-suggested tabletop speaker and in a $149 tabletop transmitter/receiver, which connects to a home’s existing hi-fi systems.
-With the products and an Android app downloaded from the Google and Amazon stores, consumers stream MP3 and FLAC files stored in native form from their Android devices, and now from their Windows PCs, to multiple Play-Fi speakers and transmitter/receivers throughout the house via Wi-Fi 802.11b/g/n.
+DTS Play-Fi appears in a Phorus-branded $199-suggested tabletop speaker and in a $149 tabletop transmitter/receiver, which connects to a home’s existing hi-fi systems.
+With the products and an Android app downloaded from the Google and Amazon stores, consumers stream MP3 and FLAC files stored in native form from their Android devices, and now with the Windows drivers, from their Windows PCs, to multiple Play-Fi speakers and transmitter/receivers throughout the house via Wi-Fi 802.11b/g/n.

 DTS plans an upgrade to add streaming of native AAC and Ogg Vorbis files.